Fees and Deposit Limits7.8/10

 Wealthsimple also launched their free Investing Master Class in 2019 to help new investors get a handle on their personal finances and investments in a jargon-free, easy-to-understand way.

-The Master Class consists of 10 short videos, each covering topics such as the Stock Market, Investing 101, Saving vs. Investing, Automating Your Finances, and more.
-The videos will get you from zero-to-investor and they’ll only take a total of 45 minutes to do it.
+The Master Class consists of 10 short videos, covering topics such as the Stock Market, Investing 101, Saving vs. Investing, Automating Your Finances, and more.
+The videos will get you from zero-to-investor, and they’ll only take a total of 45 minutes to do.

 We highly recommend watching these videos.